m43/svg-latte/README.md

 ## Running DeepSVG

-### Argoverse
+### ArgoSVG

-To run the baseline on the Argoverse dataset, first preprocess the Argoverse dataset so that it can be used by DeepSVG by running the sequence of commands below.
+To run the baseline on the ArgoSVG dataset, first preprocess the ArgoSVG dataset so that it can be used by DeepSVG by running the sequence of commands below.
 Nota bene: this might take a few hours to finish and tqdm might freeze, you can monitor the progress by counting the number of preprocessed `.svg` files created in the output folder (`ls -l {ARGOVERSE_DATA_ROOT}/svgdataset/train/svgs | wc -l`).
 ```sh
 export ARGOVERSE_DATA_ROOT=data/argoverse